guildxyz/guild-gated-contracts/docs/GuildOracle.md

 # GuildOracle

-Guild.xyz role checker.
+Guild Oracle.

-Base contract to check an address's roles on Guild.xyz via a Chainlink oracle.
+Base contract to check an address's accesses, roles, admin/owner status on Guild.xyz via a Chainlink oracle.

 Inherit from this contract to have easy access to Guild's access check.